metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_endpoint_slice_v2alpha1_manifest.md

 ### Optional

-- `namespace` (String) Namespace indicate as CiliumEndpointSlice namespace.
-All the CiliumEndpoints within the same namespace are put together in CiliumEndpointSlice.
+- `namespace` (String) Namespace indicate as CiliumEndpointSlice namespace.All the CiliumEndpoints within the same namespace are put togetherin CiliumEndpointSlice.

 ### Read-Only